Libertarian Party of San Francisco

 Location: San Francisco Public Library, 100 Larkin St., Sycip Conf.
 Room (4th floor)

-Attendees: Nick Smith (Chair), Jawj Greenwald (Treasurer), Aubrey Freedman (Secretary), Phil Berg, Oroteo Felix (guest), Caroline Liviakis (guest), Jamie Dluzak (guest), and Starchild.
+Attendees: Nick Smith (Chair), Jawj Greenwald (Treasurer), Aubrey Freedman (Secretary), Phil Berg, Oroteo Felix (guest), Jamie Dluzak (guest), and Starchild.

 Introductions: Oroteo hails from Brazil and is interested in cryptocurrency and was attending a hackathon in town today.
-Caroline came to libertarianism via Ron Paul and hangs out with fiscal conservatives like the Bay Area Conservatives.
-It sounded like she had met Winston Chin before.
 Jamie lives in Alameda County but found it more convenient to come to our meeting than LPAlameda County’s meeting.

 Chair’s Report: Nick reported that our postcard mailing to 2,678 registered Libertarians in The City resulted in increased traffic of four times the normal amount, though the newsletter went out around the same time, so some of the increase could have been due to the newsletter.
 So far 69 postcards have been returned by the post office due “Unable to Forward” or “Return to Sender” problems.
 Nick has been trying to get us back to the Cow Palace to table again at another gun show, but it’s being held this week-end conflicting with today’s meeting.
 The next one is September 22-23, so we voted unanimously to authorize $110 for a table at that gun show with Dan The Man from the Golden Gate Liberty Revolution.
 Nick reported a reasonably successful happy hour social for Tim Ferreira in his run for Lieutenant Governor at the 21st Amendment Brewery last month, where Richie Greenberg also joined us and plugged his campaign for Mayor.
 Nick is still working on trying to get a monthly social set up each month.
 At this point, it looks like it will be on the last Thursday of each month at a watering hole in The Mission or near Powell and Market.
 He also noted that the national convention in New Orleans is coming up in a few weeks, and it appears that the only attendees from the LPSF will be Nick, Aubrey, Starchild, and Michael Edelstein.